ronrothjr/The-Threads-of-Becoming/README.md

 The Threads of Becoming is itself becoming.
 It demonstrates its own teaching \- that everything is in process, nothing is final, and creative tension generates new possibilities.

 This openness doesn't weaken the framework \- it's what makes it trustworthy.
-People can engage knowing they're not being recruited into a fixed system but invited into a living practice.
+People can engage knowing they're not being recruited into a fixed system or coerced into a false conformity but invited into a living practice.

 ---